rei-cher/server-mkdocs/docs/diagnosis/atopic_dermatitis.md

     ```
 ### <u  style="color:teal">DUPIXENT</u>
 - Approval: FDA-approved for adults with moderate-to-severe AD and infants (6 months+) in 2022.
+!!! note
+    For continuation of Dupixent to be approved
+    ```
+    Patient showed significant improvements (BSA less than 20%) and stabilization.
+    ```
 ### <u  style="color:teal">ADBRY</u>
 - Approval: FDA-approved in December 2021 for adults with moderate-to-severe AD.
 ### <u  style="color:teal">EBGLYSS</u>